jessemonroy650/top-phonegap-mistakes/whitelist-csp-examples.md

 | source-src  | used, if it contains value, otherwise 'default-src'  | - | 'unsafe-inline' and 'unsafe-eval' are required to over-ride the default setting, regardless of 'default-src' |
 | style-src  | used, if it contains value, otherwise 'default-src' | 'unsafe-inline' and 'unsafe-eval' are required to over-ride the default setting, regardless of 'default-src' |

 - ¥ = W3 [CSP 3.3.
-HTML meta Element ](http://www.w3.org/TR/CSP2/#delivery-html-meta-element) says, **5.
-Remove all occurrences of report-uri, frame-ancestors, and sandbox directives from directive-set.**
+HTML meta Element ](http://www.w3.org/TR/CSP2/#delivery-html-meta-element) says,<br>*5.
+Remove all occurrences of report-uri, frame-ancestors, and sandbox directives from directive-set.*

 ####<a name=references>References</a>####